pepedocs/srescience/docs/documentation/service.md

 >  **ServiceEnd** = A set of service states that can happen last in S's lifetime.

 ## Service Lifetime
-A service state **S**'s lifetime is the duration that starts from when S's ServiceStart became active for the first time and ends when S's ServiceEnd became active for the last time.
+A service **S**'s lifetime is the duration that starts from when S's ServiceStart became active for the first time and ends when S's ServiceEnd became active for the last time.
 <br/>

 To reinforce the knowledge of expressing a service using FSM primitives the following is provided to demonstrate how this expression can be applied to a naive cloud storage service.